fuhan666/excel-cli/README.md

 - Browse Excel worksheets
 - Navigate cells using hjkl or arrow keys
 - Edit cell contents
-- Jump to specific cells
+- Jump to specific cells using Vim-style commands
 - View and create formulas
 - Save changes back to Excel files
 - Export data to JSON format